Automated restaurant: Partial automation

+From 2015 to 2020, Zume had an automated pizza parlor.
+Later companies would try to produce smaller, less ambitious devices, with one robotics company producing a machine that could automate the slowest and most repetitive parts of assembling a pizza, such as spreading pizza sauce or placing slices of pepperoni, while leaving other customizations to employees.

 In 2020, a restaurant in the Netherlands began trialling the use of a robot to serve guests.

-In September 2021, Karakuri’s 'Semblr' food service robot served personalised lunches for the 4,000 employees of grocery technology solutions provider ocado Group's head offices in Hatfield, UK.
+In September 2021, Karakuri's 'Semblr' food service robot served personalised lunches for the 4,000 employees of grocery technology solutions provider ocado Group's head offices in Hatfield, UK.
 2,700 different combinations of dishes were on offer.
 Customers could specify in grams what hot and cold items, proteins, sauces and fresh toppings they wanted.

 In 2021, Columbia University School of Engineering and Applied Science engineers developed a method of cooking 3D printed chicken with software-controlled robotic lasers.
 The “Digital Food” team exposed raw 3D printed chicken structures to both blue and infrared light.
 They then assessed the cooking depth, colour development, moisture retention and flavour differences of the laser-cooked 3D printed samples in comparison to stove-cooked meat.

+In June 2022 a California nonprofit chain of residential communities, Front Porch, experimented with robots in dining rooms at two locations to supplement wait staff by carrying plated food and drink to tables, and removing dishes.
+65% of residents found the robots helpful, with 51% saying they let the staff spend more quality time with diners.
+51% of staff were "excited" and 58% said they enabled more quality time with diners.
+The chain has 19 senior living communities (and 35 affordable housing communities), so it has potential to expand robots to more dining rooms.
+It is shifting to memory care, which may affect plans.